NeoTim/interface-btn/README.md

-# aurelia-interface-activator
+# aurelia-interface-btn

-This library is part of the [Aurelia](http://www.aurelia.io/) platform and contains a lightweight pub/sub messaging system for app-wide or per-object loosely coupled events.
+This component is part of [Aurelia-Interface](http://github.com/joelcoxokc/aurelia-interface)

 > To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.durandal.io/).
 If you have questions, we invite you to join us on [our Gitter Channel](https://gitter.im/aurelia/discuss).